Skip to contents

 • z: The covariate value.

-• est: The doubly robust estimate of CATT.
+• est: The doubly robust estimate for CATT.

 • se: The standard error.